rnsfernando/Smart-Soldering-Staion/README.md

 # Smart-Soldering-Staion
 The SmartSolder Station is a high-performance soldering solution with a soldering iron and hot air gun.
-Features:
+#### Features:

--Advanced PID Temperature control
+-Advanced PID Temperature Control
 -Rapid Heating
 -Sleep Mode
 -Tip Change Mode
 -Energy Efficient
--Reliable soldering.
+-Reliable Soldering

  Explore our documentation, schematics, and source code to build your own state-of-the-art soldering station.